NTURacingTeam/docker/README.md

 ```

 has already being included in `~/.bashrc` file, so there is no need to source them everytime.

+### Support for using nvidia gpu in docker

+The script `start_container.sh` support for using gpu inside docker container when creating container, and will automatically create containers if your docker have nvidia docker support.
+See how to setup nvidia docker support: [How to Use an NVIDIA GPU with Docker Containers](https://www.howtogeek.com/devops/how-to-use-an-nvidia-gpu-with-docker-containers/).

 ## Known Issues